 Finally, we often see our NAIC-rated Emerging Markets Government Bond ETF and Total International Bond ETF used strategically in surplus portfolios to add income, diversification, and asset class exposure, while receiving favorable capital treatment.
 For a smaller insurance company, a diversified, separate account may be a lot more expensive than buying an ETF.
 As an additional benefit, ETFs tend to be much more liquid than individual bonds, primarily due to the large secondary market, so they are a great option when it feels like we’re well into a credit cycle.
 While there may be a feeling that the credit cycle is turning, it’s very hard to predict exactly when it will happen.
 In the meantime, nobody wants to leave too much on the table.

 NAIC Accounting Guidance for Fixed Income ETFs via Vanguard

 Source: Strategic Asset Alliance, Vanguard Institutional Investor Group

 The information contained herein has been obtained from sources believed to be reliable, but the accuracy of information cannot be guaranteed.

-For more information about Vanguard ETFs, visit vanguard.com to obtain a prospectus or, if available, a summary prospectus.
+For more information on Vanguard funds or ETFs, visit institutional.vanguard.com or call 800-523-1036 to obtain a prospectus or, if available, a summary prospectus.
 Investment objectives, risks, charges, expenses, and other important information are contained in the prospectus; read and consider it carefully before investing.